ericxyan/csc309/Documents/Phase2.md

 `c4yanxia`

 ## Features:
 - **User Authentication**: Verifying a user account.
-Login with facebook.
+Login with Google account.
 - **User Profile**: Each user has a profile including privacy informations, emails, majors, skills, experiences, current projects and rating history.
 - **User Interactions**: A user can post a project and becomes a project initiator.
 Users can read the description and requirement of projects and submit applications to initiators.
 Initiators can accept any number of applications to form a group.
 - **Implicit Social Networking**: Users in a same project are automatically considered as friends.
 They can check each other's information that only friends have the privilege.